NemoNotFound/NemosWoodcutterFabric/ReadMe.md

     - Button

 ## Compatibilities
-- "More Slabs, Stairs, and Walls" version 3.1.0 by Nibaru
+- "More Slabs, Stairs, and Walls" version 3.1.0 by Nibaru (Minecraft version 1.19.4 - 1.20.2)
+- "Oh The Biomes You'll Go Refabricated" version 4.0.1.0 by AOCAWOL (Minecraft version 1.19.4 only)

 I hope you like my second mod.
 Feel free to give me any feedback, I'd appreciate it a lot!